spe-uob/2021-ARMessaging/README.md

 Merry Christmas etc) to a postcode.
 The message will appear in augmented reality 100ft above the ground.
 Those with the app/service will be notified that a message exists in a nearby postcode.

-You can read more about the development in our [blog](https://sky-write.github.io/)

 ## Table of Contents ##
 - [2021-ARMessaging - SkyWrite](#2021-armessaging---skywrite)
   - [Summary](#summary)